 Online health info seekers might be forgiven if they give up on what at times is a search for a needle in a haystack.
 Only a small percentage of health sites display the source and date of the information on their pages.

-Look for the Health On The Net Code certification badge on health sites (like this one has earned for reliable health information online – just scroll down to the bottom of this page).
+Look for the European-based Health On The Net Code certification badge on health sites (like this one has earned for reliable health information online).

 The U.S. Office of Disease Prevention and Health Promotion, working with industry experts, has identified six types of information that should be publicly disclosed to online health seekers: